Part I of A Two part Blog Series From IPv4.Global CEO: GABE FRIED

 The fact of the matter is, it’s hasn’t necessarily been all that slow, it just hasn’t yet made its way into the mainstream enterprise space.
 Some carrier networks, ISPs and mobile networks have been successfully deploying this technology across their networks, some citing that more than 90 percent of their traffic uses IPv6.
 Many more have been working behind the scenes on IPv6 deployment plans and will roll them out and stop provisioning IPv4 to new customers in the coming years.
 These changes take significant time.
 Enterprises, by comparison, aren’t adapting as quickly, because the business case isn’t as compelling.
 IT departments are often considered cost centers in large enterprises, and it is sometimes difficult to convey the benefit of moving to IPv6, even if it means selling the surplus IPv4 for $18/IP or more.
 As prices increase the case becomes more compelling, and slowly but surely, we will continue to inch away from IPv4 toward IPv6.

 In part two of this series, we will explore predictions for the future of the IP address industry.
-For now, if you would like to learn more, visit www.ipv4.global/blog.
+Click below to read Part II of the series.

 CEO | IPv4.Global